 - DHS/ALL/PIA-006 Department of Homeland Security General Contact Lists Privacy Impact Assessment (June 15, 2007)

 - DHS/ALL-002 Department of Homeland Security (DHS) Mailing and Other Lists System of Records Notice (November 25, 2008, 73 FR 71659)

 Many of our programs and websites allow you to send us email messages.
 We will use the information you provide to respond to your inquiry.
 We will only send you general information via email.
 You should be reminded that email may not necessarily be secure against interception.
 Therefore, we suggest that you do not send sensitive PII (such as your Social Security number) to us via email.
 If your intended email communication is sensitive, e.g., it includes information such as your bank account, charge card, or Social Security number, you should instead send it by U.S. mail.
 Another alternative may be submission of data through a secure program website, if available.

 Electronic mail messages that meet the definition of records in the Federal Records Act (44 U.S.C. § 3101) are covered under the same disposition schedule as all other Federal records.
 This means that emails you send us will be preserved and maintained for varying periods of time if those emails meet the definition of Federal records.
 Electronic messages that are not records are deleted when no longer needed.

-When you browse through any website, certain information about your visit can be collected.
-We automatically collect the following types of information about your visit:
+When browsing through any website, certain information can be collected.
+We automatically collect the following types of information during visits: